These Healthy Apple Oat Muffins are spiced with cinnamon and oh so cozy! This recipe is made with healthy ingredients and no refined sugar!

 I have always looked for ways to make our favourite treats a bit healthier for us.
 Using wholesome ingredients and avoiding refined sugar wherever possible is a goal of ours and something we try to do as much as possible.

-Having said that, my hubby’s love of sweet treats and muffins, particularly, has prompted me to come up with healthier versions over the years.
+My hubby’s love of sweet treats and muffins, particularly, has prompted me to come up with healthier versions over the years.
 I have posted quite a few of those “healthified” muffin recipes on here including Healthy Double Chocolate Banana Muffins, Healthy Blueberry Banana Muffins and Chocolate Chip Zucchini Muffins.
 There are plenty more too.
 Just search “healthy muffins” in the search bar on my site and you’ll see!
 These Healthy Apple Oat Muffins use the same base recipe as the muffins listed above, with some modifications of course.

 We are smack dab in the middle of fall and bursting with apples here!
 We are always stocked on apples year round, though, so this recipe has come into play in every season!
 Apples and cinnamon are a classic duo and the addition of oats is a combo I love!